Not only do I back up my computer, I back up everything I say.

 And we have to get up every day and listen to members of this regime tell us how all of this is their predecessors' fault.

-None our fault.
+Not our fault.

 George Bush made me do it.

-When it's their own ideas that are causing this collapse and adding to it.
+George Bush didn't sound and come off like little kindergartners when it's their own ideas that are causing this collapse and adding to it.

-And now this $830 billion in student loans.
+And now this, $830 billion in student loans.

 The new mortgage bubble.